-The touchpad consists of one “master” Mega Arduino board linked to two “slave” Mega Arduino boards, which we will call “minions” from this point on.
+The touchpad consists of one “master” Mega Arduino board linked to two “minion” Mega Arduino boards.
 The master board is set in the middle with one minion board on either side.

 Each minion is connected to 30 rows of copper tape, but only at half-lengths; each minion is also connected to 15 full-length columns of copper tape.
 Minion 1 is connected to columns 1 thru 15; Minion 2 is connected to columns 16 thru 30.
 “Buttons” are created by the intersections from the copper tape columns with the rows.
 Each minion is in charge of detecting 450 “buttons.”
 The minions then calculate the position of the “button” pressed and send this information to the master.
 This interaction is generated through the use of the keypad library that is available through open-source.

 Issue: The keypad library is not available for such a large scale matrix.
 Our team will have to modify the original library to create an applicable and successful library for our project.

 Pictured is a physical picture of the layout of the Master and Minion boards.